wblachowski/random-background-generator/README.md

 ![Final imgs with masks](/assets/mask_mask.png)

 ## Scale
 Use `--scale-low` and `--scale-high` to specify scaling of the input image.
 The scaling factor will be drawn from a uniform distribution between the two values specified.
-If only a single value is specified (either `low` or `high`), the scaling factor is contant.
+If only a single value is specified (either `low` or `high`), the scaling factor is constant.

 ![Scaling](/assets/scale.png)

 ## Margin
 Use `--margin-low` and `--margin-high` to specify the range of margins.
 Margin for each side will be drawn randomly from a uniform distrubtion between the two values.
 If `--margin-equal` flag is specified, the margin the same for all four sides.
-If only a single value is specified (either `low` or `high`), the margin is contant.
+If only a single value is specified (either `low` or `high`), the margin is constant.

 You can specify negative values as well to crop out a part of the input image.

 ![Margin](/assets/margin.png)

 ## Blur
 Use `--blur-probability` to set a probability of blurring the final image (the default is zero).
 Use `--blur-low` and `--blur-high` to specify the range of blurring strength.
-If only a single value is specified (either `low` or `high`), the blurring strength is contant.
+If only a single value is specified (either `low` or `high`), the blurring strength is constant.

 ![Blur](/assets/blur.png)